Testimonials

 “Amanda Lewis provided superb editorial work and keen insights to my book manuscript, and it has been a true delight to work with her.
 What many might not know is that she also has a great sense of humor that always appeared at just the right moments!
 She stood by my side to the very end with incredible dedication to the project.”

-Osprey Orielle Lake, founder and executive director of the Women’s Earth and Climate Action Network (WECAN) International
+Osprey Orielle Lake, founder and executive director of the Women’s Earth and Climate Action Network (WECAN) International; author of The Story Is in Our Bones

 “Working with Amanda on my book is a highlight of my career.
 She asked questions that no one ever asked me before and helped me see where I could make the book even more clear for people and myself.
 Before I worked with Amanda, I thought an editor was someone who fixes your writing; it wasn’t like that.
 Amanda coached me to see a clearer narrative without losing the me-factor in the book.
 It was a delight to work with her.”